PhamNhatHaoPTIT/Onboard-Note/spring/spring-data-jpa.md

     <img src="media/repository-hierarchy.png" />
   </div>

++ What is spring-data-jpa for actually?
+  + You use @Repository interfaces instead of DAO Implementations
+  + Less boilerplate coding of DAO classes for frequent operations like persisting, finding, listing, etc...
+  + You can define JPA queries by annotations like this:

+    ```java
+        @Query("select p from Product p where p.name = :name")
+    ```

+  + Or you can define a query by only keywords inside method names:

+    ```java
+        findByNameContainingIgnoreCase(String searchString);
+    ```

 #### Defining repository interface

 + Use typical repository: First, define a domain class-specific repository interface and then extend `Repository` (or CrudRepository, JpaRepository)